Philip H. Knight

 Between 1986 and 1987, Nike sales dropped 18 percent.
 Knight was forced to face the fact that while Nike technology appealed to sports professionals, other consumers might rank appearance over function.
 In response, Nike came up with Nike Air—a multipurpose shoe with an air cushion in the sole.
 The commercial produced to unveil the new line featured the Beatles' song "Revolution."
 (The rights to which cost Nike $250,000.)
 Nike Air may or may not have been a revolution in footwear, but it certainly revived sales.
 Nike regained the lead from Reebok in 1990 and has remained there ever since.

-Philip Knight, now in his late 50s, has come to be viewed as one of the master marketers of the age.
-When asked by a reporter how he achieved such fame, in a veiled reference to the Reebok torpedo that forced him to rethink his marketing strategy, Knight replied, "How did John Kennedy become a war hero?
+Phil Knight, now 82 years old, has come to be viewed as one of the master marketers of the 20th and 21st centuries.
+Knight continues to recruit the greatest athletes in the world to endorse his product, including Tiger Woods, Mike Trout, Kylian Mbappe, Russell Wilson, and Russell Westbrook.
+When asked by a reporter how he achieved such great wealth and fame, in a veiled reference to the Reebok torpedo that forced him to rethink his marketing strategy, Knight replied, "How did John Kennedy become a war hero?
 They sunk his boat."

 Although Philip H. Knight was certainly the marketing genius behind Nike Inc.'s success, he wouldn't have had much to market without Bill Bowerman.
 It was Bowerman's design innovations that kept Nike on the leading edge of athletic-shoe technology.
 Bowerman constantly fiddled with running shoes, searching for ways to improve them.
 He would slice them up, take a toe from one, stitch it to the heel of another and then attach both to an upper with duct tape and rubber cement.
 His methods were admittedly unorthodox.
 And so was the way he came up with Nike's heralded "waffle sole."
 As Bowerman often tells the story, "I was looking at my wife's waffle iron, and I thought it looked like a pretty good traction device."
 So he grabbed a bottle of liquid urethane, poured it on the iron, and the waffle sole was born.